kcxgu/dad-jokes/README.md

 - JS loops
 - Regular Expression
 - Difference between browser router and hash router
-- Deploying a React project to Github pages
+- Deploying a React project to GitHub Pages

 ## To do:
 - Add keyboard for mobile